Moving day: An emotional event for farm people

 Attachment to the land is the driving force that makes moving to new places so emotionally complicated for everyone involved in agriculture.
 All humans possess some degree of a drive that is called the agrarian imperative.

-Like nearly every species, our ancestral hominids were motivated to secure territories that furnished them food, safe places to live, and opportunities to reproduce.
-The earliest forms of humans gradually acquired capacities through genetic selection that gave them advantages over competing species, such as the ability to use their hands for making tools, and for their vocal systems to form words.
+Like nearly every species, our ancestral hominids were motivated to secure territories that furnished them food, safe places to live and opportunities to reproduce.
+The earliest forms of humans gradually acquired capacities through genetic selection that gave them advantages over competing species, such as the ability to use their hands for making tools and their vocal systems to form words.

 Farmers want to be useful, especially to their successors.
 Leaving places to which they became emotionally attached is difficult, even if necessary.
-Understanding how our agrarian imperative charges farmers emotionally can help them when undertaking moves, and everyone, for that matter.
+Understanding how our agrarian imperative charges farmers emotionally can help them — and everyone, for that matter — when undertaking moves.

-The author is a psychologist and farmer who is moving with his wife to Pella, Iowa.
-Dr. Rosmann’s email address remains the same: mike@agbehavioralhealth.com.
+Dr. Mike Rosmann is a psychologist and farmer who is moving with his wife to Pella, Iowa.
+His email address remains the same: mike@agbehavioralhealth.com.

-Dr. Rosmann lives on a family farm near Harlan, Iowa.
-He is a psychologist who has directed behavioral health programs in response to disasters of all types, Contact him at mike@agbehavioralhealth.com.